-This extended model assesses N as a function of MAF and event size by accounting for several anticipated parameters for the data to be generated under this project, including 30X coverage per genome, average insert size of 400600bp (20% coefficient of variation), 150bp reads, event detection based on 3 split reads or 5 discordant read pairs, and observation in at least samples to constitute “discovery”.
+This extended model assesses N as a function of MAF and event size by accounting for several anticipated parameters for the data to be generated under this project, including 30X coverage per genome, average insert size of 400–600bp (20% coefficient of variation), 150bp reads, event detection based on 3 split reads or 5 discordant read pairs, and observation in at least three samples to constitute “discovery”.
 With these settings, the model predicts that split-reads detection will predominate for simple insertions and deletions, as well as for complex events in which one sequence segment is replaced by another.
 Because split-reads depend essentially only upon local alignment, power is independent of the size of events (unlike for discordant read pairs), meaning it is primarily a function of sample size and MAF.
-Figure 3-1a shows power curves for MAFS: 1%, 0.1%, 0.05%, and 0.01%.
+Figure 3-1a shows power curves for four MAFS: 1%, 0.1%, 0.05%, and 0.01%.
 Power at 0.1% MAF is almost 80% for 4K samples and at 0.5% MAF is ~100% for 2K samples.
 It drops rapidly for progressively lower MAFs, whose events are unlikely to be discovered in this study.
 Other types of events, like translocations, are discoverable by split-reads, suggesting their power should be comparable.
 Mosaicism is a potentially confounding factor in this study, for example in blood samples where an event is not uniformly present in all cells.
 Figure 3-1b estimates the effect for events at 1% MAF, showing that power is not significantly impacted until mosaicism is fairly significant.
-For example, it decreases by only about 10 percentage points at a mosaic factor of around 1020% for sample sizes in the 24K range.
+For example, it decreases by only about 10 percentage points at a mosaic factor of around 10–20% for sample sizes in the 2–4K range.